aherak1/af-detection-deep-learning/README.md

 These findings confirm the effectiveness of deep convolutional networks in extracting relevant features from nonlinear and recurrent ECG representations, and highlight the benefit of multimodal integration for generalization and accurate rhythm classification.

-**Keywords:** automatic ECG signal classification, atrial fibrillation, Poincaré plot, Hénon plot, recurrent representations, multimodal models
+**Keywords:** automatic ECG signal classification, atrial fibrillation, Poincaré plot, Hénon plot, recurrent representations, multimodal models, Grad-CAM interpretation

 ---